eazypaulCode/paulCodesAddonPack/README.md

 Below is a list of all the extra challenges that you will get when you use this addon pack.
 1. Damage on Move
 -> You will get hurt when you move.
+2. Chunk is Block
+-> If you place a block in a chunk, the entire chunk will get replaced with the block.